...

 United States

-Land Entry: Nepal’s travel state page notes that U.S. tourists crossing by land must pay visa fees in U.S. cash at border checkpoints.
-Only new US bills (post-2003, crisp condition) are accepted.
+Land Entry: U.S. tourists can pay visa fees in U.S. cash or online at border checkpoints.
 Bring plenty of USD for fees if entering by land.

-Visa Duration: Up to 90-day visas are available on arrival.
-U.S. travelers can stay up to 150 days per year, but must extend or depart before that limit.
-The recommended entry point is Tribhuvan International Airport (Kathmandu), where immigration and exchange services are readily available.
+Visa Duration: They are granted up to 90-day visas on arrival.
+They are allowed to stay up to 150 days per year; if they exceed that limit, then they must extend or depart before that limit.
+Plenty of immigration and exchange services are available at the Tribhuvan International Airport (Kathmandu) entry point.

 United Kingdom